Dedicated Legal Counsel In Hudson And Throughout Western Wisconsin

 A person can have a serious injury even though there is little damage to his/her vehicle.
 However, many insurance companies are reluctant to pay for your injuries unless you have photographs of damages to vehicles.
 It is too late to get photographs once the vehicles are repaired.
 Do not just take photographs of exterior damage to the body of the vehicles.
 Show any cracked glass or broken windows.
-Show damage to the interior compartment of the vehicles such as bent steering wheels, damaged dashboards, seats which are broken or forced back, etc. Take photographs of any objects such as purses or packages which were thrown about in the collision.
+Show damage to the interior compartment of the vehicles such as bent steering wheels, damaged dashboards, seats that are broken or forced back, etc. Take photographs of any objects such as purses or packages that were thrown about in the collision.

-Do not just turn the bills into your insurance company or throw them away once your vehicle is repaired.
+Do not just turn in the bills to your insurance company or throw them away once your vehicle is repaired.
 The repair bills may become important evidence of the force of the impact in a later claim for personal injuries.

 Even though you may have a permanent injury, the insurance company may try to claim that you were not hurt because you did not go to a doctor right away.
 Do not assume that you will be better.
 If you feel any pain or discomfort seek medical attention as soon as you can.

 You may be entitled to compensation from the at-fault driver and his/her insurance company even if your employer pays you for missed work or if you use vacation time or sick days.
-These benefits are valuable and their loss may be compensable.
+These benefits are valuable, and their loss may be compensable.

 It is important to have copies of these bills even if your insurance company pays for them.

-It may take months or even years to settle with the at-fault driver's insurance company.
+It may take months or even years to settle with the at-fault driver’s insurance company.
 Meanwhile, your doctors want to be paid and you do not want outstanding bills affecting your credit.
-Usually your insurance policies will provide that your automobile medical payments coverage pays bills first, and your health insurance company pays its share of any balance.
+Usually, your insurance policies will provide that your automobile medical payments coverage pays bills first, and your health insurance company pays its share of any balance.
 If the at-fault driver does not have enough liability coverage to reimburse both you and your insurance company for losses, then generally you will be paid back before your automobile medical payments coverage is.
-However, if your health insurance company is an ERISA Plan, they may have to be paid back first.
+However, if your health insurance company is an ERISA plan, they may have to be paid back first.
 The at-fault driver may not have enough liability coverage to compensate you as well.
 Therefore, it is generally best to have your automobile medical payments coverage pay bills before your health insurance company does.